William Brangham

-William Brangham (born 1968) is an American journalist who is currently a correspondent, producer, and substitute anchor for the PBS NewsHour.
-Before, he worked as a producer for several other television programs, mostly for PBS.
-He has won two Peabody Awards (in 2015 and 2022) and three News & Documentary Emmy Awards (in 2017, 2019, and 2020).
+William Brangham (born 1968) is an American journalist who is a correspondent, producer, and substitute anchor for the PBS NewsHour.
+He also hosts the weekly science series "Horizons on PBS."
+Earlier he worked as a producer for several other television programs, mostly for PBS.
+He has won three Peabody Awards (in 2015, 2022, and 2025) and three News & Documentary Emmy Awards (in 2017, 2019, and 2020).

 Education and career

 Brangham studied English language and literature at Colorado College between 1986 and 1990, graduating with a Bachelor of Arts.
 He started his career as a research assistant and field producer for a number of Bill Moyers documentaries in the late 1990s and early 2000s.
 Those included Listening to America with Bill Moyers, Close to Home: Moyers on Addiction, and On Our Own Terms: Moyers on Dying in America.
-Additionally, Brangham worked on a variety of documentary films and projects for ABC News, National Geographic's Explorer series, several documentaries for PBS's Frontline series(1995/1996), and The New York Times documentary series Science Times (2001).
+Brangham also worked on documentary films and projects for ABC News, National Geographic's Explorer series, several documentaries for PBS's Frontline series(1995/1996), and The New York Times documentary series Science Times (2001).

 After 9/11, Brangham re-joined Moyers' production company for the PBS newsmagazine Now, where he shot, wrote, and produced dozens of broadcast stories and interviews over a period of six years.
-After that, he was a producer on Bill Moyers Journal, when it was revived in 2007, and later joined the PBS magazine show Need to Know in 2010.
+After that, he was a producer on Bill Moyers Journal, when it was revived in 2007, and in 2010 joined the PBS magazine show Need to Know.
 Brangham was a producer, cameraman, and occasional correspondent on Need to Know for its entire run.
 Separately, he taught as an adjunct professor at the Columbia University Graduate School of Journalism for a year.

 In 2013, Brangham joined the weekend edition of PBS NewsHour in New York City as a producer, correspondent, and occasional substitute anchor.
 After two years, he become a correspondent for the PBS NewsHour in Washington, D.C., reporting on general events, conducting studio interviews, and occasionally filling in as anchor of the program.

 Brangham's reporting on the Syrian refugee crisis in Europe was among the programs cited for the NewsHour's 2015 Peabody Award.